inesusvet/tests-talk/PITCHME.md

 > a set of programs for modeling of work environment and execution of checks

 ---
+@title[What is it]

+## A good test

++++
+@title[A good test: Three aspects]

+## A good test
+- Trustworthy
+- Maintainable
+- Readable

++++
+@title[A good test: Trustworthy]

+## Trustworthy
+If tests are failed because of misconfigurations or it's a "known issue" of some dependency

+No one will run them!

++++
+@title[A good test: Maintainable]

+## Maintainable
+If we spend more time for setting up, running or required changes than on actual development

+No one will write them!

++++
+@title[A good test: Readable]

+## Readable
+If we need much time to debug a test and figure out the reason of it's failure

+No one will care about "green build"

+---
 @title[Thank you]

 ## T[h]ank you!